sinch/sinch-sdk-node-quickstart/templates/server/README.md

 ### Starting the server

+1. Install the dependencies by running the command `npm install`.
-1. Edit the `.env` file with your own parameters (see the paragraph above for details).
+2. Edit the `.env` file with your own parameters (see the paragraph above for details).
-2. Run the code with one of the following commands:
+3. Run the code with one of the following commands:
   - `npm start`
   - `node src/server.js`